zaksabeast/PokemonRNGGuides/guides/Ruby, Sapphire, and Emerald/Emerald Egg RNG.md

 1. Open PokeFinder and click on "Gen 3 Egg".
 Make sure to be on the Emerald tab.

 2. You can set "Max Results" to however high you are willing to wait.
-    - For a shiny PID frame, it shouldn't be too hard to find a frame within a few minutes wait though.
+    - For a shiny PID it shouldn't be too hard to find a result within a few minutes wait though.

 3. Set "Method" to PID, since the PID of the egg will be RNG'd first.

 ### Redraws

-For Emerald egg RNG, redraws of the game's graphics can be done to hit specific frames.
+For Emerald egg RNG, redraws of the game's graphics can be done to hit specific PIDs.

 To do a single redraw:
 1. Open the menu
 2. Open the Pokedex
 3. Back out of the Pokedex into the menu

-Open and close the Pokedex for as many redraws as needed for the target frame.
+Open and close the Pokedex for as many redraws as needed for the target PID.

 ### Calibration